Before the Brooklyn Bridge, There Was This Bridge!

 A Direct Line to New York

-By the time Roebling turned his attention fully to New York, he wasn’t starting from scratch.
+By the time Roebling focused entirely on New York, he wasn’t starting from scratch.
 He had already:

 Proven his cable technology